qmk/qmk_firmware/docs/cli_configuration.md

 Ψ Wrote configuration to '/Users/example/Library/Application Support/qmk/qmk.ini'
 ```

-Now I can run `qmk compile` without specifying my keyboard and keymap each time.
+Now, we can run `qmk compile` without specifying the keyboard and keymap each time.

 ## Setting User Defaults

 Sometimes you want to share a setting between multiple commands.
 For example, multiple commands take the argument `--keyboard`.
-Rather than setting this value for every command you can set a user value which will be used by any command that takes that argument.
+Rather than setting this value for every command, you can set a user value which will be used by any command that takes that argument:

-Example:

 ```
 $ qmk config user.keyboard=clueboard/66/rev4 user.keymap=default